-Alice Ferris is the founding partner and chief executive of GoalBusters, a consulting firm in Flagstaff, Ariz., focusing on small nonprofits.
+Alice Ferris is the founding partner of GoalBusters, a consulting firm in Flagstaff, Ariz., focusing on small nonprofits.
 Through her consulting firm, she is currently supporting fundraising activities for KAWC Colorado River Public Media and Border Radio in Yuma, Ariz., the Experimental Aircraft Association in Oshkosh, Wisc., and Lowell Observatory in Flagstaff, Ariz., among others.
 Prior to launching her consulting firm, Ferris served as director of development and similar positions for a variety of organizations, including Lowell Observatory, Flagstaff Medical Center and KNAU Arizona Public Radio, all located in Flagstaff.
 Ferris has more than 30 years of affiliation with public broadcasting and has appeared on numerous public television and radio pledge drives, including national PBS fundraisers for Downton Abbey, Ken Burns: America’s Storyteller and Suze Orman’s Financial Solutions for You.

 Mary Anne Fitzpatrick has served the University of Wisconsin as a professor, chair of the department, the deputy dean of the College of Letters and Science and the senior advisor to the Chancellor on Distributed Education.
 At the University of South Carolina, she has been the founding dean of the Dean of the College of Arts and Sciences, the senior associate provost for special academic initiatives, the vice president of the USC system and the Chancellor of the University of South Carolina Upstate.
 In addition, Fitzpatrick has served as the President of the International Communication Association and the Council of Colleges of Arts and Sciences.
 Currently, a Carolina Distinguished Professor, Fitzpatrick is an internationally recognized authority on interpersonal communication.